errata-ai/vale-boilerplate/test.rst

 This file is changed now

-British english is not recognised
+British English is not recognised

+That was broken yesterday.